 Field Priming

-Field prime steel exposed to the weather, or located in building areas without HVAC for control of relative humidity.
+Field prime steel exposed to the weather or located in building areas without HVAC for control of relative humidity.
 After erection, the field bolt heads and nuts, field welds, and any abrasions in the shop coat must be cleaned and primed with paint of the same quality as that used for the shop coat.

 [3.6 GALVANIZING REPAIR